ndp/amp-what-acceptance-test/specs/amp-what-basics.md

 * I see the "white flag" symbol
 * I see the "&#127462;&#127466;" symbol
 * I see the "crossed flag" symbol
-* I see the "pirate flag" symbol
-* I see the "rainbow flag" symbol
 * Click number "&#127462;&#127466;"
 * Page contains "United Arab Emirates"